Page break: Semantic use

 The form feed character is sometimes used in plain text files of source code as a delimiter for a page break, or as marker for sections of code.
 Some editors, in particular emacs and vi, have built-in commands to page up/down on the form feed character.
 This convention is predominantly used in Lisp code, and is also seen in C and Python source code.
-GNU Coding Standards require such form feeds in C. Editors like Vim and Emacs understand such sections and have shortcuts for moving among them.
+GNU Coding Standards require such form feeds in C.

 In Usenet, the form feed character is used by several newsreaders as a "spoiler character", causing them to automatically hide the following text until prompted, as a way to prevent spoilers from being inadvertently revealed.
-The precise behavior depends on the client displaying the article: for example, Gnus displays "Next page..." in boldface, and switches to a second screen to display text after the form feed; slrn displays all non-space characters following the form feed as asterisks; Dialog turns the font and background color red between form feeds; and XRN simply inserts blank lines to fill up the remainder of the article display area so the user must scroll down to reveal the spoiler.
+The precise behavior depends on the client displaying the article.
+For example, Gnus displays "Next page..." in boldface, and switches to a second screen to display text after the form feed; slrn displays all non-space characters following the form feed as asterisks; Dialog turns the font and background color red between form feeds; and XRN simply inserts blank lines to fill the remainder of the article display area so the user must scroll down to reveal the spoiler.
 This use of the form feed character is not supported by all newsreaders, and is not standardized, although it has appeared in a draft of a Usenet Best Practices document by the IETF's USEFOR working group, as a feature that user agents should (but are not required to) support.